Lalithnalam/study-planner/README.md

-#Study Planner (C++)
+Study Planner (C++)
+Overview

-This project is a console-based Study Planner developed in C++ that helps students efficiently organize and manage their study schedule based on subject importance, difficulty, and available time.
+This is a console-based Study Planner built using C++.
+It helps students organize their study schedule efficiently based on subject importance, difficulty, deadlines, and available time.
+The system generates a structured daily plan for balanced preparation.

-The application allows users to input subjects along with parameters such as importance (weight), deadline, required study hours, and difficulty level.
-Based on these inputs, the system generates an optimized day-wise study plan that distributes time effectively across all subjects.

-Key Features
+Features
-Add multiple subjects with relevant details
-Edit and delete subject information
+Add, edit, and delete subjects
 Mark subjects as completed
-Set total available days and daily study hours Automatically generate a structured study plan Displays a clear tabular schedule for each day Allocates revision time if extra hours are available Scheduling Logic
+Set total study days and daily hours

-The planner follows a structured approach:
+Generate an optimized day-wise schedule
+Displays plan in a clear table format
+Automatically allocates time for revision
+Scheduling Logic

-Ensures each subject gets minimum daily coverage Distributes remaining time based on priority:
+Ensures minimum coverage for each subject
+Distributes remaining time using priority
-Priority = Importance / Difficulty
+(Importance / Difficulty)
-Allocates time across all days evenly
+Allocates time evenly across all days
-Fills unused time with revision
+Uses extra time for revision

-This ensures balanced preparation while giving more focus to important and difficult subjects.

 Technologies Used
 C++
 Standard Template Library (STL)
 Console-based interface
-How to Run

-Compile the program:

-g++ study_planner.cpp -o planner

-Run the executable:

-./planner
+Usage

+Run the program, add your subjects with required details, set your available study time, and generate the plan.
+You can update subjects, mark them as completed, or modify the schedule anytime.

 Menu Options
-Add subjects
+Add Subjects
-Set study time
+Set Study Time
-Generate study plan
+Generate Plan
-Mark subjects as completed
+Mark Completed
-Edit subject details
+Edit Subject
-Delete subjects
+Delete Subject
-View all subjects
+Show Subjects
+Exit
 Use Case

-This tool is useful for students preparing for exams who want a simple and effective way to manage their study time without manually planning schedules.
+Useful for students preparing for exams who want a simple and automated way to manage their study time effectively.

+Future Improvements
+GUI-based interface
+Deadline-based scheduling
+Export study plan
+Reminder system